Climate Prosperity

 money by using fewer resources and reusing more.

-What is the main purpose of the Global Climate Prosperity Agreement?
+Q: What is the main purpose of the

-The overall purpose of Climate Prosperity is to enable people, places, and
+Prosperity is to enable people, places, and organizations worldwide to achieve

-organizations worldwide to achieve and maintain a high standard of living based
+and maintain a high standard of living based on innovation, efficiency, and

-on innovation, efficiency, and conservation in the use and reuse of all natural
+conservation in the use and reuse of all natural and human resources, thereby

-and human resources, thereby moving the global economy by 2020 from its current
+moving the global economy by 2020 from its current system of resource-wasting

-environmentally sustainable resource-saving industrialism.
-Climate Prosperity
+resource-saving industrialism.
+Climate Prosperity is about the wise and

-is about the wise and efficient use and reuse of all resources in relative
+efficient use and reuse of all resources in relative harmony and balance with

-harmony and balance with nature.
-This includes, of course, reducing the use of
+nature.
+This includes, of course, reducing the use of fossil fuels such as oil,

-fossil fuels such as oil, gas, and coal, and drastically reducing emissions of
+gas, and coal, and drastically reducing emissions of greenhouse gases such as carbon

-greenhouse gases such as carbon dioxide and methane, as well as removing carbon
+dioxide and methane, as well as removing carbon dioxide from the atmosphere

-dioxide from the atmosphere through natural and sustainable processes.
-However,
+through natural and sustainable processes.
+However, it also involves water,

-it also involves water, land, air, trees, plants, animals, and every other
+land, air, trees, plants, animals, and every other resource, especially people.

 ------------------------------------------------------------------------------------